mohamedwaleed77/example_docker_application/README.md

 # example_docker_application
-redis port=6379:6379    redis default port frontend port=5050:8080 or whatever I mapped it like that to be able to use jenkins on its default port backend port=4203:4203
+redis port=6379:6379 (redis default port)

+frontend port=5050:8080 (or whatever,I mapped it like that to be able to use jenkins on its default port)

+backend port=4203:4203

 usage: docker compose up